KhalidElSayed/iPhone-centered-rotation-test/README.rst

 	Red at 60x108, view size 320x416
 	Red at 140x34, view size 480x268

 Note the different *x* position for the red square.
+If you repeat the tests using the second cell everything will work as expected and center properly.

 Source code